Randolph College Home Page Give Today! Support Randolph College

 Below is a list of available courses offered by the Criminology and Criminal Justice department.
 Consult the Registrar’s Office and the College Catalog for all available course offerings.

-CRIM 1102 - Introduction To Criminology
+CRIM 1102 - Introduction to Criminology

-CRIM 2201 - Introduction To Criminal Law
+CRIM 1103 - Introduction to Criminal Justice

-CRIM 2203 - Philosophy Of Law
+CRIM 2203 - Philosophy of Law

 This course focuses on questions about the law dealing with issues like truth, fairness, justice, and autonomy in a free society.
 We will explore debates about criminal justice and punishment; unconscionable contracts; exploitation; economic efficiency; class, race, gender, sexuality and other forms of inequality; and the pursuit of civil and political rights.
 Identical with POL 2203.
 Credit hours: 4.
 Prerequisite: POL 1102 or permission of instructor.
 (HE)

-CRIM 2209 - Deviance And Social Control
+CRIM 2209 - Deviance and Social Control

 Addresses the creation and enforcement of societal rules, why and how rules are violated, the repercussions of violating norms, and the ways that race, class, gender, and sexuality affect those repercussions.
 General explanations of deviance will be applied to a wide variety of specific examples ranging from gender non-conformity to white-collar crime.
 Identical with SOC 2209.
 Credit hours: 4.
 Prerequisite: Sophomore standing and either SOC 1101 or 1114 or permission of instructor.
 (HE, SS)

-CRIM 2210 - Prison Systems
+CRIM 2210 - Corrections

 This course covers the history and practice of corrections through prisons, with a particular discussion of prisons as centers of deterrence, rehabilitation, and incapacitation.
 Credit hours: 4.